mathk/gst-objc/README.markdown

 `nsRect` is just a CStruct that tell which size the window is going to have.
-`#initWithContentRect:styleMask:backing:defer:` and `#setTitle:` are again forwarded to objective-c.
-You have to be careful to chose the right type when passing argument to objective-c.
-For instance the last parameter is of type 'c' in objective-c which is a Character.
+`#initWithContentRect:styleMask:backing:defer:` and `#setTitle:` are again forwarded to Objective-C. You have to be careful to chose the right type when passing argument to Ojective-C. For instance the last parameter is of type 'c' in Objective-C which is a Character.

-`#asNSString` is a helper to convert from smalltalk string to objective-c string like `@"Testing window"`.
+`#asNSString` is a helper to convert from Smalltalk string to Objective-C string, like `@"Testing window"`.

 After that we have to create a `NSView`.
 The way `NSWindow` handles the drawing